eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :transport: The uninitialized structure used for managing the transport.
             This structure must be accessible during the connection.
-:platform: Structure which contains platform dependent members.
+:platform: Structure that contains platform-dependent members.
 :ip: *Agent* IP.
 :port: *Agent* port.